-This course is designed for those students who want a physical science class that is both practical and theoretical.
-The course of study is designed to cover the basic concepts of chemistry on a descriptive and quantitative level.
-Laboratory activities will be used to illustrate the important ideas.
+This course is designed for students who have completed the PS-9 Chemistry course and desire further study in chemistry.
+This will be a continuation of the material from PS-9 Chemistry.
+The course of study is designed to cover concepts of chemistry on a descriptive and quantitative level.
+Laboratory activities will be used to illustrate the important concepts.
 This course is designed to equip students with the background to understand how chemistry fits into everyday living.
+This coupled with the PS-9 Chemistry (9th grade) course will be recognized by Iowa's Regent (State) Universities as 1 year of chemistry.